iZ86/DIT2123OOM/README.md

 This is our project for DIT2123 Object Oriented Modelling in April 2024 in Sunway College using java swing and MVC design pattern.
+This is an airport kiosk check-in system.